-CMG is a computer software technology company serving the oil and gas industry.
-The Company is a leading supplier of advanced process reservoir modelling software with a diverse customer base of international oil companies and technology centers in approximately 60 countries.
+CMG is a computer software technology company serving the energy industry.
+The Company is a leading supplier of advanced process reservoir modelling software, with a diverse customer base of international oil companies and technology centers in approximately 60 countries.
+CMG's existing technology has differentiating capabilities built into its software products that can also be directly applied to the energy transition needs of its customers.
 The Company also provides professional services consisting of highly specialized support, consulting, training, and contract research activities.
 CMG has sales and technical support services based in Calgary, Houston, London, Dubai, Bogota and Kuala Lumpur.
-CMG's common shares are listed on the Toronto Stock Exchange ("TSX") and trade under the symbol "CMG".
+CMG's Common Shares are listed on the Toronto Stock Exchange ("TSX") and trade under the symbol "CMG".